aldoborrero/k8s-usenet/README.md

 - [ ] [Ombi](https://ombi.io/): A simple way for your shared media users to request and download content - automatically!
 - [ ] [CouchPotato](https://couchpota.to/): A Video Library Manager for Movies
-- [ ] [SickRage](https://couchpota.to/): A Video Library Manager for Movie
-- [ ] [SickBeard](http://sickbeard.com/): The ultimate PVR application that searches for and manages your TV shows
-- [ ] [Sickgear](https://github.com/SickGear/SickGear): SickGear has proven the most reliable stable TV fork of the great Sick-Beard to fully automate TV enjoyment with innovation
 - [ ] [Ubooquity](https://vaemendis.net/ubooquity/): Ubooquity is a free home server for your comics and ebooks library
 - [ ] ...